-A staff audit was carried out and the following measures agreed by the Trust:
+As with the first lockdown, a staff audit was carried out and the following measures agreed by the Trust:

-- Staff who met the 'clinically vulnerable person' criteria or who live a house with others who do will not be asked to work - Staff with children will not be asked to work unless absolutely necessary
+- Staff who met the 'clinically vulnerable person' criteria or who live a house with others who do will not be asked to attend work - Where practical, staff with primary children will not be asked to attend work onsite unless absolutely necessary

-Additional costs and loss of revenue incurred by the Trust as a direct result of the pandemic include the following:
+Ongoing costs incurred by the Trust as a direct result of the pandemic include the following:

-- Installation of 26 hand sanitiser stations across each school

-- Ongoing supply of hand sanitiser
+- · Ongoing supply of hand sanitiser

-- Internal COVID secure signage
+- · Internal COVID secure signage

 - External COVID secure signage including 2m social distancing markers outside of school entrances

-- Additional laptops for staff to enable remote learning to be provided
+- · Additional laptops for staff to enable remote learning to be provided

-- Increase of hours for cleaning contract
+- · Increase of hours for cleaning contract

-- Loss of swimming revenue
+- · Loss of swimming revenue

 - · Loss of income from lettings

 - · Loss of income from school run events

 The Trust did not meet the criteria to apply for additional funding to meet these unplanned costs.
-It is fully expected that the Trust will incur greater costs over the next academic year, primarily in staffing, due to costs relating to covering COVID related absences.
+However, a submission was made to recoup additional costs related to FSM provision.
+It is fully expected that the Trust will continue to incur additional costs over the next academic year, primarily in staffing, due to COVID related absences.

-From 23rd March all formal committee and board meetings were conducted virtually.
+All formal committee and board meetings were conducted virtually during the year.